kitschpatrol/yanki/readme.md

 Your local Markdown files are the single point of truth for what will end up in Anki, but Yanki knows to leave your other Anki notes alone.

-When you edit a local markdown note, Yanki makes every effort to update rather than recreate it in the Anki database so that progress is preserved.
+When you edit a local Markdown note, Yanki makes every effort to update rather than recreate it in the Anki database so that progress is preserved.

 But when you do want to delete something, it's as simple as deleting the local Markdown note from the file system and running `yanki sync` to remove it from the Anki database.
 Protections are in place to prevent deleting Anki notes that weren't initially created by Yanki.